kaimenyi001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword - Display lines containing the pattern “root” 15-countthatword - Display the number of lines that contain the pattern “bin” 16-whatsnext - Display lines containing the pattern “root” and 3 lines after them in the file
+14-findthatword - Display lines containing the pattern “root” 15-countthatword - Display the number of lines that contain the pattern “bin” 16-whatsnext - Display lines containing the pattern “root” and 3 lines after them in the file 17-hidethisword - Display all files that do not contain the pattern “bin”